-Considerng a Masters in Teaching Art?
+Considering a Masters in Teaching Art?
 For many, art provides a way to connect with the world and those around them.
 A Masters in Teaching Art might benefit individuals pursuing creative fields requiring guidance and training.

 Artistic media has continually evolved, and the rise of technology and the digital age has, in many ways, altered the way that modern creative types can approach visual arts.
 Art educators are responsible for preparing the new generation of visual artists to fit into the changing artistic world.

-Art Education Master’s Degree Program Curriculum
+Masters in Teaching Art Degree Program Curriculum

-Many master’s degree programs in art education place a focus on more contemporary forms and styles of art, whether that be represented through more modern mediums or simply an emphasis on current artistic trends.
+Many master’s degree programs in art education place a focus on more contemporary forms and styles of art, whether that be represented through more modern mediums or simply an emphasis on current top artistic trends.
 Additionally, students can expect a higher concentration on the social and political context that informs various works of art, as well as highlighting the interplay between art and the world in which it’s situated.

 Art education is a subset of the faculty of education.
 As such, prospective students should expect the prerequisites to be similar to those of standard master’s programs in teaching.
 Applicants are encouraged to contact the educational institution they’re interested in applying to determine any specific prerequisite requirements.